 What are the signs and symptoms of an esophageal stricture?

 - Acid reflux, or burning pain in your chest

 - Bitter or acid taste in your mouth

 - Pain or trouble swallowing

 How is an esophageal stricture diagnosed?

 - A barium swallow is an x-ray of your throat and esophagus.
 This may also be called a barium esophagram.
 You will drink a thick liquid called barium.
 Barium helps your esophagus and stomach show up better on x-rays.

 - A CT scan, or CAT scan, is a type of x-ray taken of your esophagus and stomach.
-You may be given contrast dye to help caregivers see the pictures better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+You may be given contrast dye to help healthcare providers see the pictures better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.

 - An endoscopy is a procedure used to find the cause of the narrowing of your esophagus.
-Caregivers use an endoscope to examine your esophagus.
+Healthcare providers use an endoscope to examine your esophagus.
 An endoscope is a bendable tube with a light and camera on the end.

 How is an esophageal stricture treated?